JoshuaDouce/today-i-learned/React/simple-api-call-hook.md

 # A Simple react hook for calling API's

-This simple hook manages the data, errir state and loading state
+This simple hook manages the data, error state and loading state

 ```jsx
 export default function useFetch(url) {